Skip to content

 import tempfile

-from chunklet.document_chunker import DocumentChunker, CustomProcessorRegistry
+from chunklet.document_chunker import DocumentChunker, custom_processor_registry

 # Define a simple custom processor for .json files

-@registry.register(".json", name="MyJSONProcessor")
+@custom_processor_registry.register(".json", name="MyJSONProcessor")

 def my_json_processor(file_path: str) -> tuple[str, dict]: